cybergu0ck/notes/engineering/software-engineering/web-development/frontend/03-libraries/react/02-components.md

 # Components

-React enables to break the UI into independent reusable chunks called _components_.
+_"components" are independent reusable building blocks that enables up to compose the UI._

 <br>
 <br>